dophist/kaldi-lstm/README.md

 Go to sub-directory to get more details.

 # FAQ
 ## Q1.
-How to decode use LSTM AM?
+How to decode with LSTM?
-* Standard version: exactly the same as DNN, feed LSTM nnet into nnet-forward as AM scorer.
+* Standard version: exactly the same as DNN, feed LSTM nnet into nnet-forward as AM scorer, remember nnet-forward don't have a mechanism to delay target, so "time-shift" component is needed to do this.
 * Google version:
 	- convert binary nnet into text format via nnet-copy, and open text nnet with your text editor
 	- change "Transmit" component to "TimeShift", keep your <Shift> setup consistent with "--targets-delay" used in nnet-train-lstm-streams